JanneMattila/azure-monitoring-examples/README.md

 #### What

-Collect data from Azure resources with minimal effort and get alerted in specific conditions.
+Collect data from Azure resources with minimal effort and get alerted in specific conditions

 #### How